alvarobartt/safejax/README.md

 is also a storage format that is intended to be trivial to the framework used to load the tensors.
 More in depth information can be found at https://github.com/huggingface/safetensors.

+Both `jax` and `haiku` use `pytrees` to store the model parameters in memory, so it's a dictionary-like class containing nested `jnp.DeviceArray` tensors.

 `flax` defines a dictionary-like class named `FrozenDict` that is used to store the tensors in memory, it can be dumped either into `bytes` in `MessagePack`